WP-API/proposals/text/0000-autosaves.md

 >
 > The revisions endpoints in the REST API have been changed to support autosaves as a "future revision".
 The biggest change to revisions for existing users is a new `revision_type` field.
 This can be either `revision` for regular revisions, or `autosave` for autosaves.
 Both revisions and autosaves are available via the `GET /wp/v2/posts/{id}/revisions` endpoint.
 >
 > A new `revision_type` query parameter has been added to the `GET /wp/v2/posts/{id}/revisions` endpoint.
 This allows querying each type of revision, either individually (`?revision_type=autosave`) or together (`?revision_type=autosave,revision`).
-By default, this parameter is set to `revision`, which preserves the existing behaviour for clients.
+By default, this parameter is set to `autosave,revision`, which preserves the existing behaviour for clients.
 An `author` query parameter has also been added to allow querying revisions by author.
 >
 > Three new write endpoints have been added:
 >